nrlab-CRUK/INVAR2/docs/SettingUp.md

 should either be "`case`" or contain "`control`", such as "`control_negative`".
 This file can contain information for all projects, so the `STUDY` column provides the means of listing samples for multiple data sets.

+`BAM_FILE` is the name of the aligned BAM file for this sample.
+It will be relative to the `BAM_DIR` parameter, which by default will be a directory called `bam` in your project directory.
+One can add an optional column `ACTIVE` to the layout file to prevent some BAM files being used for the analysis.
+If this column is present and has a value that is not either "true" or "yes", then the sample will not be included in the analysis.
+If the column is present but there is no value for a sample, it's interpreted as being included.
+In other words, if you explicitly want a sample excluded, put "no" or "false" into the column for the sample.

 ### Tumour Mutations File